In this article (clickable table of contents):

 So all of this “skipping meals” means you aren’t building muscle, you’re breaking it down.
 Remember that cortisol (the stress hormone) is catabolic (breaks down) muscle, and anabolic (builds up) to fat.
 This stressful state does not contribute to fat loss, it can actually lead to fat gain.
 And the lack of nutrients contributes to loss of your precious muscle tissue.

-I don’t recommend fasted training for women.
+I don’t recommend fasted training for women, though fasting may have its place for other health reasons.
 Having fuel around your workouts (in the form of protein and carbohydrates) is essential so you not only have the energy to push hard and get those adaptations in the muscle tissue, it fuels the cells with glycogen (the byproduct of glucose from carbohydrates) and the amino acids (the byproducts from dietary protein or protein powder) support muscle protein synthesis.

 In the post workout window after you exercise, your insulin levels peak which creates the opportunity for glycogen storage (glycogen comes from the glucose in carbohydrates) and muscle repair.
 That means the carbs you eat post workout can get straight to the muscle stores, and the amino acids from the protein you eat can get to the muscle tissue to repair the breakdown created by your training.
 Once we are outside of this window, our insulin sensitivity goes down, making it harder for the muscles to absorb the glucose from your bloodstream and the amount of glycogen stored in your muscles is lower.